 There are also these journaling apps and sites:

-If you prefer to type rather than write with a pen and paper, you could journal on your computer.
+If you prefer to type rather than write with a pen and paper, but you don’t wish to use an app, you could journal on your computer or phone.

 Write your journal using Word and create a folder of all your innermost thoughts there.